 Two thirds of the children in South East Asia are malnourished.
 About seven million children suffer from severe malnutrition in India alone.
-Nehru said "The nation marches on the feet of little children", but the children of India cannot march on empty stomachs.
-Their mothers lack the health, energy and time to devote to them.
+Nehru said "The nation marches on the feet of little children". the children of India cannot march on empty stomachs.
+"With mothers who lack the health, energy and time to devote to them".
 Out of 10 children only 3 have access to health care in rural areas.
 Ignorance and adherence to traditional food habits added to malnutrition of the mother results in deprivation from the time of conception.

-Prematurity and low birth weight lead to a high child wastage index (40 in India; only 6 in Japan) and the surviving children are susceptible to tuberculosis and anaemia.
+Prematurity and low birth weight lead to a high child wastage index (40% in India; only 4% in Japan) and the surviving children are susceptible to tuberculosis and anaemia.

-With 31 million working women and a vast majority of them belonging to the very needy groups, it falls upon the older child or aged grand-mother to care for the young child.
-Neither can cope with the needs nor effectively nourish him/her
+With 31 million working women and millions of others working in the fields and a vast majority of them belonging to the very needy groups, it falls upon the older child or aged grand-mother to care for the younger children.

 Vitamin A deficiency resulting in blindness is common.
 This form of preventable blindness is unwarranted in a country abounding with fruits and vegetables.
-The vast natural resources lie dormant in India which is indeed a rich country with poor people.
-Protein calorie malnutrition is very common, and often irreversible damage ends in death.
+The vast natural resources like dormant in India which is indeed a rich country with poor people living in it.
+Protein catorie malnutrition is very common, and often irreversible damac ends in death.
 Early detection is necessary but only very sick children are brought to hospitals.